Form: A shrub with an irregular growth pattern.

 Uses: Ornamental, xeric garden.

-This plant attracts butterflies briefly when the flowers are new.
-Plants listed
+This plant attracts butterflies briefly when the flowers have first opened.
+Plants listed on the

 page attract butterflies over a longer period of time.